Royal road progression

-The chord progression may be resolved with the tonic chord, for example in a IV△7–V7–I or a ii7–V7–I progression.
-IV△7–V7–iii7–vi–ii7–V7–I creates a full circle of fifths progression in the major mode, with V7 substituting for vii°.
+The chord progression may be resolved with the tonic chord, for example in a IVM7–V7–I or a ii7–V7–I progression.
+IVM7–V7–iii7–vi–ii7–V7–I creates a full circle of fifths progression in the major mode, with V7 substituting for vii°.
+In C major, this would be FM7–G7–Em7–Am–Dm7–G7–C.

+The basic progression can be found in two versions.
+The first uses V7 in its third inversion (G7/F), the other uses V7 in its root position (G7).
+The former appears in lushly orchestrated pop arrangements, while the latter appears mainly in rock and electronic music.

+In a minor key, there are two versions of the progression: VIM7–VII7–v7–i and iv7–v7–IIIM7–VI.
+The first version can be thought as an essential iv–v–v–i with the VI and VII chords substituting for the iv and v respectively, or as a VI–ii°–v–i with the ii° being substituted by the VII chord.
+For the second version, a cadential suffix may be added, such as iv7–V7–i or iiø7–V7–i.
+When resolved by iiø7–V7–i, a large progression iv7–v7–IIIM7–VI–iiø7–V7–i is created, where the v7 substitutes for the VII.
+In A minor, this would be Dm7–Em7–CM7–F–Bm7(♭5)–E7–Am.

+Variations on the royal road progression may include IVM7–V7–IM7–vi, ii7–V7–iii7–vi, or IVM7–viiø7–iii7–vi for the major version, and iv7–VII7–v7–i, iiø7–VII7–v7–i, VIM7–iiø7–v7–i, or iv7–VII7–IIIM7–VI for the minor version.

+When this progression is resolved by a ii7–V7–I cadence, it becomes IVM7–V7–iii7–vi–ii7–V7–I, a sequence of descending fifths with V7 substituting for the vii° chord.
+The sequence of descending fifths was used regularly in tonal music since the Baroque era.

+In Western pop music, the progression can be used without the seventh notes, so that it becomes IV–V–iii–vi.
+If resolved by an ii–V–I cadence, this becomes IV–V–iii–vi–ii–V–I.

 Nomenclature

-The informal name for the progression, ōdō shinkō (王道進行), literally translates to "royal road progression"; in Japanese, the expression ōdō (王道) is used to describe an easy or painless method to do something.
+The name for the progression, ōdō shinkō (王道進行), literally translates to "royal road progression".
+In Japanese, the expression ōdō (王道) is used to describe an easy or painless method to do something.

 An alternative term, koakuma chord progression, was originally coined by Japanese music producer Seiji Kameda on the 2014 NHK television show Kameda's Music Academy (亀田音楽専門学校, Kameda ongaku senmon gakkō).
-The phrase koakuma (小悪魔) is a pejorative phrase used to describe a seductive lover who teases with one's feelings; as the chord progression involves two major chords in succession followed immediately by two minor chords, Kameda describes the moment where the progression moves from the major dominant chord to the minor mediant chord as akin to the moment of heartbreak induced by a playful lover, hence the name.
+The phrase koakuma (小悪魔) is a phrase used to describe a seductive person who teases with one's feelings; as the chord progression involves two major chords in succession followed immediately by two minor chords, Kameda describes the moment where the progression moves from the major dominant chord to the minor mediant chord as akin to the moment of heartbreak induced by a playful lover, hence the name.